-6.3.4.3 Picton Managed Lands, Livestock Density and Impervious Surfaces
+6.3.4.3 Picton Managed Lands, Livestock Density, and Impervious Surfaces

-The percentage of managed lands, livestock density (Nutrient Units per Acre) and impervious surfaces were calculated for the Picton Intake Protection Zones to assist with the determination of Significant threats as per Technical Rule 16 (9),(10) and (11).
+The percentage of managed lands, livestock density (Nutrient Units per Acre) and impervious surfaces were calculated for the Picton Intake Protection Zones to assist with the determination of Significant threats as per Technical Rule 16 (9), (10) and (11).
 Maps 6.19, 6.20, 6.21 and 6.22 show the percentages.
 Managed lands were recalculated to include the amended areas.
 With the help of up-to-date air photos and land use information, the percentage of managed lands within the amended intake protection zone equalled 21 percent.
 Livestock density followed the methodology in Chapter 4 and therefore did not change with the amended area.
-The impervious surfaces were calculated based on the use of a one square kilometre grid as described in methodology section 4.7.6 of Chapter 4.
-The impervious surface area saw slight changes in the calculations with the inclusion of the amended intake protection zone 2 but generally total impervious surface area percentages.
+The impervious surfaces were calculated based on the use of a ene square kilometre gridpercentage of impervious surface area within each vulnerable area as described in methodology section 4.7.6 of Chapter 4.
+The impervious surface area saw slight changes in the calculations with the inclusion of the amended intake protection zone 2 but generally total impervious surface area percentages decreased.
+See map 6.19 for impervious surface area percentages.